9thDuck/ai-study-assistant-workshop/README.md

 3. **Chat History Sidebar**: A sidebar displaying the history of all chats.
 You can select a chat to view it.
 4. **Dynamic Chat Ordering**: Recently added or modified chats automatically move to the top of the list.
 5. **Local Storage Persistence**: Chats are saved in the browser's local storage, allowing users to return to their conversations even after closing the browser.

+## Environment Variables

+For local development, create a `.env.local` file in the root directory and add the following environment variables: